-- 9402.1 Definitions.
-The following words and terms shall, for the purposes of this chapter, have the meanings shown here. - BERTH.
-The water space to be occupied by a boat or other vessel alongside or between bulkheads, piers, piles, fixed and floating docks, or any similar access structure.
-See also definition for "Slip." - BOAT.
-Any device in which a person may be transported upon water and includes every motorboat, sailboat, pontoon boat, rowboat, skiff, dinghy or canoe, regardless of size. - BOATHOUSE.
-An independently floating structure designed to be moored to a main float system to enclose and protect a vessel or vessels.
-A boathouse is capable of being moved on water, but is typically moored to a float system for long periods of time. - COVERED BOAT MOORAGE.
-A pier or system of floating or fixed accessways to which vessels on water may be secured, covered by a roof. - DRAFT CURTAIN.
-A structure arranged to limit the spread of smoke and heat along the underside of the ceiling or roof. - FIRE PARTITION.
-A vertical assembly of materials designed to restrict the spread of fire in which openings are protected - FLOAT.
-A floating structure normally used as a point of transfer for passengers and goods, or both, for mooring purposes. - GRAVITY-OPERATED DROP OUT VENTS.
+9402.1 Definitions.
+The following words and terms shall, for the purposes of this chapter, have the meanings shown here.

+BERTH is the water space to be occupied by a boat or other vessel alongside or between bulkheads, piers, piles, fixed and floating docks, or any similar access structure.
+(See also definition for Slip.)

+BOATHOUSE is an independently floating structure designed to be moored to a main float system to enclose and protect a vessel or vessels.
+A boathouse is capable of being moved on water, but is typically moored to a float system for long periods of time.

+COVERED BOAT MOORAGE is a pier or system of floating or fixed accessways to which vessels on water may be secured and is covered by a roof.

+DRAFT CURTAIN.
+A structure arranged to limit the spread of smoke and heat along the underside of the ceiling or roof.

+FIRE PARTITION is a vertical assembly of materials designed to restrict the spread of fire in which openings are protected.

+FLOAT is a floating structure normally used as a point of transfer for passengers and goods, or both, for mooring purposes.

+GRAVITY-OPERATED DROP OUT VENTS.
 Automatic smoke and heat vents containing heat-sensitive glazing designed to shrink and drop out of the vent opening when exposed to fire.

-2012 SEATTLE FIRE CODE 479

-MARINA.
-Any portion of the ocean or inland water, either naturally or artificially protected, for the mooring, servicing, or safety of vessels.
-Includes artificially protected works, the public or private lands ashore, and structures or facilities provided within the enclosed body of water and ashore for the mooring or servicing of vessels or the servicing of their crews or passengers.
+MARINA is any portion of the ocean or inland water, either naturally or artificially protected, for the mooring, servicing, or safety of vessels and includes artificially protected works, the public or private lands ashore, and structures or facilities provided within the enclosed body of water and ashore for the mooring or servicing of vessels or the servicing of their crews or passengers.